junxit/us-congress-bills-109/bill.md

     >     - **(A)** the definition of the term “act of terrorism” in section 102 shall be the exclusive definition of that term for purposes of compensation for insured losses under this title, and shall preempt any provision of State law that is inconsistent with that definition, to the extent that such provision of law would otherwise apply to any type of insurance covered by this title; and
     >     - **(B)** during the period beginning on the date of enactment of this Act and for so long as the Program is in effect, as provided in section 108, including authority in subsection 108(b), books and records of any insurer that are relevant to the Program shall be provided, or caused to be provided, to the Secretary, upon request by the Secretary, notwithstanding any provision of the laws of any State prohibiting or limiting such access; and
     >   - **(3)** except that with respect to coverage required to be made available under section 103(c)—
-    >     - **(A)** rates and forms filed with any State shall not be subject to prior approval or a waiting period under any law of a State that would otherwise be applicable, except that where a State has prior approval authority, such authority shall apply to allow subsequent review to invalidate a rate as in adequate or unfairly discriminatory, and, with respect to forms, such authority shall apply to allow subsequent review of such forms for compliance with the statutes and regulations of the State, except that such subsequent review must allow sub-limits for coverage for acts of terrorism for property insurance and casualty insurance and must be based on transparent standards;
-    >     - **(B)** no laws or regulations of a State with respect to rate and form approval or disapproval other than disclosure requirements regarding exempt commercial purchases and informational filing requirements, shall apply to insurance offered by an insurer to an exempt commercial purchaser, so long as the insurer files and retains the exempt commercial purchaser certification and any policies issued pursuant to such certification for at least three years and makes such certification and policies available to such State for review as required by the statutes and regulations of such State;
-    >     - **(C)** no laws or regulations of a State, other than the home State, shall apply to a multi-State commercial insurance policy relating to the policy form or the terms of the policy (including any requirement of the State relating to policy form filing, the coverages the policy must afford, the terms of such coverages, policy termination, policy cancellation, policy renewal, premium finance, premium payment, and policy application), except laws and regulations relating to workers’ compensation coverage;
-    >     - **(D)** no laws or regulations of a State imposing a diligent search requirement for the placement of a surplus lines policy shall apply in connection with the purchase of such insurance by an exempt commercial policyholder; and
+    >     - **(A)** no laws or regulations of a State imposing a diligent search requirement for the placement of a surplus lines policy shall apply in connection with the purchase of such insurance by an exempt commercial policyholder; and
-    >     - **(E)** no laws or regulations of a State, except the home State, imposing a diligent search requirement for the placement of a surplus lines policy shall apply with respect to the placement of a multi-State surplus lines commercial insurance policy, provided the contract of insurance insures risks in the home State.
+    >     - **(B)** no laws or regulations of a State, except of the home State, imposing a diligent search requirement for the placement of a surplus lines policy shall apply with respect to the placement of a multi-State surplus lines commercial insurance policy, provided the contract of insurance insures risks in the home State.
-    > - **(b)** *Streamlined rate and form filing* Within two years of the date of enactment of this Act, the Congress intends that all States, with respect to submission of a commercial property insurance policy or commercial casualty insurance policy that includes coverage for acts of terrorism—
+    > - **(b)** *Streamlined rate and form filing* The Congress intends that, by December 31, 2007, all States, with respect to submission of a commercial property insurance policy or commercial casualty insurance policy that includes coverage for acts of terrorism—
     >   - **(1)** implement and fully utilize the System for Electronic Rate and Form Filing (in this section referred to as “SERFF”), developed by the NAIC, without deviation to provide a single point for electronic filing of property insurance and casualty insurance forms for review;
     >   - **(2)** update SERFF to provide a single coordinated checklist for inputting the required information used by various States for filing reviews and designating to which States the information will be submitted;
     >   - **(3)** allow the option of filing of self-certified commercial property insurance and commercial casualty insurance forms through a substantially nationwide coordinated electronic filing system that—